Averydimbulb79/GPCH_kanban/README.md

 The colour system is used consistently across:

-• Dashboard summary cards
+• Dashboard count boxes
 • Kanban column headers
 • "+ Add" category buttons
 • Expanded column windows

-This allows each operational category to be recognised quickly throughout the interface.
+This provides rapid visual recognition of each operational category.

 ---

-# Dashboard Summary
+# Dashboard Count Boxes

 The top of the dashboard provides an immediate count of active cards in each operational category.